MarcoHassan/ETH-Smart-Contract/README.md

 Both are straightforward and an explanation of code is omitted.

-The auction script is a revised version of the auction program available at the official Solidity tutorial page
+The auction script is a revised version of the auction program available at the official Solidity tutorial page.

 __________
 [Simple Auction](https://solidity.readthedocs.io/en/v0.4.21/solidity-by-example.html)